jeherve/rest-api-post-embeds/readme.txt

 	* Default to none.
 	* Not available when using the WP REST API.
 * `tag`:
-	* Only return posts belonging to a specific tag name or slug.
+	* Only return posts belonging to a specific tag name or tag slug.
 	* Default to none.
 * `category`:
-	* Only return posts belonging to a specific category name or slug.
+	* Only return posts belonging to a specific category name or category slug.
 	* Default to none.
 * `type`:
 	* Specify the post type.